bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 at the endpoint _/rucs/spec_ as well as in the docstrings in the source file _rucs/views.py_.

-- access control: the access control moduel is a stub, it it suitable for a production level demo - a 512 bit key accessible in the server, is secure in a SSL encripted deployment, it's stored in a cookie with the Http-only flag.
+- access control: the access control module is a stub, it it suitable for a production level demo - a 384 bit key accessible in the server, would be secured in a SSL encripted deployment, it's required in all RUCS service endpoints in the cookie header with the Http-only flag set (http-only: issue #2).

 - /rucs/ method: GET